Talking About World Mental Health Day Isn’t the Hard Part

 Kate Nilski's helpful reminder about World Mental Health Day 2024

-Now, I see a private counsellor, and have done for about 4 years - amazing, chat about anything and everything, don’t know what she does but it’s magic.
+Now, I see a private counsellor, and have done for about 4 years - amazing, chat about anything and everything, swap sitcom recommendations — the lot.

 And because I love research (hey, I’m a copywriter) I love to do my own research into all the issues that affect me or have touched my life.